Advanced Academics and Talent Development

 Advanced Academic Services

 Advanced Academics services are available for elementary, middle school, and high school students.
-At the elementary level, students are grouped so teachers can readily meet their advanced learning needs.
+At the elementary level, students are grouped so teachers can readily meet their advanced learning needs with extensions, enrichment and acceleration.
 In grades 7-8, courses in math and world language offer high school credit, and other courses offer advanced options to deepen and extend learning.
 At the high school level, students may take Advanced Placement courses, and college classes offered at the high school (CIS) or at neighboring colleges (PSEO).

 Elementary Advanced Academics